2022 United States Virgin Islands gubernatorial election: Defeated in primary

-The 2022 Democratic gubernatorial primary was held on August 6, 2022.
+The 2022 Democratic primary for governor was held on August 6, 2022.
 Incumbents Governor Albert Bryan and Lieutenant Governor Tregenza Roach were challenged by Kent Bernier Sr. and his running mate, Oakland Benta.
 Early voting took place July 18 through August 1, 2022.
-The first set of results came in at 8:45pm showing a close race between Bryan (566 votes) and Bernier (469 votes).
-Later into the night, Bryan commanded his lead with 3,270 votes compare to Bernier with 1,831 votes as early voting ballots were counted.
-Following a delay of votes at two voting sites on St. Thomas, unofficial results indicated Bryan won the nomination with 4,016 votes over Bernier, who received 2,146 votes.
+On election night, unofficial results indicated Bryan won the nomination with 4,016 votes over Bernier, who received 2,146 votes.

 Debates

-The Democratic Party of the Virgin Islands scheduled a Democratic gubernatorial forum with WTJX for July 14, 2022.
+The Democratic Party of the Virgin Islands scheduled a gubernatorial forum with WTJX for July 14, 2022.
 Three days prior, the Bernier-Benta team withdrew from the forum and insisted a debate with Bryan and Roach.